MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [action]
 >
-> Make the following changes to your `/model/Item+CoreDataProperties.swift` file:
+> Make the following changes to the `/model/Item+CoreDataProperties.swift` file:
 >
 > - Change all properties to non-optionals by removing their question marks (“?”)
 > - Change the `Loanee` property’s type from `NSObject` to `Loanee`: